File types & Formatting Text

 Computer-generated charts and graphs often have to be redone because they do not have printed lines thick enough or with sufficient resolution.
 Even if they look good as a PDF, they don’t always transfer in a useable form to InDesign.
 If you are submitting a computer-generated figure, please try to print an original in as high a resolution as possible.
 Tables usually have to be redone to fit the Journal format (mainly the page size), so there is no need to spend a lot of time getting the table format perfect before submission.

 If possible, please send photo files for the figures as separate attachments.
 Photos embedded in a word processing program or a PDF are frequently resized, and may be below the resolution needed for printing after they are extracted.
 The same problem exists for some photo sharing websites.
 You are welcome to embed photos in a document to indicate how you would like to see the photos arranged, but please also send the separate files for each photo at full resolution.
 Your ideas for layout will be followed to the extent possible, but may have to be modified to fit the Journal format.

 We need 300dpi at print size for photos.
 A photo intended for printing as a full-page figure must have dimensions 1500 x 2100.
 In jpg format, that would be a file of approximately 1 Mb in size.
 We can always use photos with higher resolution than 300dpi.
 It allows us to crop the photos when needed and use them at the optimum printed size.

 Articles are welcome from ALL institutions, societies and hobbyists in ALL countries who are involved in the study, cultivation and conservation of bromeliads.

-If you would like to discuss articles or check details before submission, please contact one of the Editorial Advisory Board below who will be happy to assist.
+If you would like to discuss articles or check details before submission, please contact Assistant Editor Graeme Barclay, or one of the Journal Editorial Committee below who will be happy to assist.

 Bruce Holst – email@example.com – (Marie Selby Botanical Gardens, Florida, USA)